jumiverse/jumiverse.github.io/preview/take-ownership.md

 - Do not rescue.
 - Do not play two against one Drama Triangle game.

+When somebody is angry
 - “I can see that you are upset/angry/sad because ...”
 - “It’s hard when ..You’d like to ...”
 - "Do you need anything from me right now?”
 - "I am available to support you to solve this.."

+When somebody plays the victim
 - "What options do you see..?
 - “Are you willing to.."
 - “You look like you could use a hug.
+Would you like a hug?”

+When sombody accuses you
-Would you like a hug?”“Thank you, I am aware of that” or “Thank you, I wasn’t aware of that.”
+- “Thank you, I am aware of that” or “Thank you, I wasn’t aware of that.”

+When somebody does not listen
 - “I don’t believe you heard me.
 Would you please listen to what I am saying?"
--
--

 ## Links

 More information can be found out there: